-San Diego Humane Society is proud to provide all the necessary training, supplies and support you will need to care for your foster animals.
-This includes things like bowls, bedding, toys and crates as well as bigger expenses like food, litter, medication and veterinary services.
+San Diego Humane Society is proud to provide all the necessary training, supplies and support you will need to care for your foster animals!
+This includes bowls, bedding, toys and crates as well as bigger expenses like food, litter, medication and veterinary services.
 If you would like to prepare your own foster kit, or donate to the Foster Care supply, please visit our Amazon Wish List for a list of frequently needed supplies.

 HOW TO BECOME A FOSTER VOLUNTEER:

 - Sign up for a Volunteer Foster Info Session!
-Info Sessions are typically hosted every month, on an as needed basis, at each of our campus locations.
+Info Sessions are typically hosted monthly, on an as needed basis, at each of our campus locations.
 At this session you will learn more about our organization, the volunteer foster program and our volunteer policies and resources.
-Session RSVP links are posted to this webpage.
+Session RSVP links are posted below.

 - Apply!
-If after attending our info sessions you decide we are the right organization for you, you can then complete an online volunteer foster application.
+If after attending our info session you decide we are the right organization for you, you can then complete an online volunteer foster application.
 This will be emailed to all attendees after the Info Session.

 - Get Started!
 The Volunteer Engagement team will review all applications and be in touch with next steps to get started!
 Once you have joined the team, we will provide any additional training needed determined by the foster assignments you select.
 This may include online or hands on training.